• Skip to primary navigation

 For this recipe, you can use either homemade or store-bought basil pesto.
 I love to use my homemade dairy-free basil pesto.

-Shopping Tip: When you’re shopping for pesto, try to find a jar that lists ‘basil’ ahead of ‘oil’ on the ingredients list– the flavor will be better!
+Shopping Tip: When you're shopping for pesto, try to find a jar that lists 'basil' ahead of 'oil' on the ingredients list-- the flavor will be better!

-How to Grill Swordfish
+How to Make Grilled Swordfish

 To make this Grilled Swordfish, start by heating up your grill!
 While the grill heats up, take your (now thawed) swordfish steaks and pat them dry.